-Neil Chaput de Saintonge, a former junior high science teacher, has been teaching photography for more than 40 years.
-In that time, he has taught thousands of students in classes and workshops in the United States, Canada and New Zealand.
-He is well known for his enthusiasm, technical knowledge and love of teaching.
+Neil Chaput de Saintonge, a former junior high science teacher, has taught photography for almost 50 years, to over 20,000 students.
+In that time, he has taught classes and workshops in the United States, Canada, Cuba, and New Zealand.
+He is well-known for his enthusiasm, technical knowledge and love of teaching.
 In 1973, Neil studied under Ansel Adams.
-Neil’s photography interests include ballet, documentary, people, landscape and fine art.
+In Professional Intensive and Summer Intensive, Neil lectures, critiques student work, and meets one-on-one with students to help them gain confidence in their work.
+Neil’s photography interests include ballet, documentary, wildlife, landscape and fine art.
 In 1979, Neil founded the Southeastern Center for the Arts in Atlanta, Georgia, a two-year school that trained students for careers in graphic arts and photography.
 After vacationing in Montana in 1988, Neil and his wife Jeanne moved to Missoula and started Rocky Mountain School of Photography.
-Neil has also been a massage therapist for 30 years, is a Reiki Master and teaches healing work.
+Neil has also been a licensed massage therapist for 30 years, is a Reiki Master and teaches healing work.